Cache Where you Want! Reconciling Predictability and Coherent Caching: Introduction

 Cache coherence introduces two main obstacles for real-time systems.
 First, hardware coherence protocols are a preciously guarded intellectual property of hardware manufacturers.
 As such, scarce details are available to study the worst-case behavior for coherent data exchange.
 Second, coherence controllers are not designed to optimize for worst-case behavior.
 One approach to achieve predictable coherence consists of re-designing coherence protocols and controllers~\cite{pmsi, hourglass}.
 Doing so, however, requires extensive modifications to existing processor design, with a possibly significant impact on performance.

 In this paper, we propose a new approach to achieve predictable coherence.
 The key intuition is that if memory blocks accessed by multiple applications are cached only in shared levels ---e.g., last-level cache--- multiple copies of cache lines do not exist and coherence is trivially satisfied.
 Based on this, we define a new memory \emph{type} that is non-cacheable in private (inner) cache levels, but cacheable in shared (outer) caches, namely \emph{Inner-Non-Cacheable, Outer-Cacheable (INC-OC)}.
 INC-OC memory type coexists with traditional memory types.
 Control over which type of memory should be used for different areas of an application's working set is then provided to the developer and/or compiler.
-The key \textbf{contributions} of this work can be summarized as follows: \begin{itemize} \item A novel solution for predictable time access to coherent data without variability induced by coherence mechanisms. \item Prototype evaluation on an architectural simulator. \end{itemize}
+The key \textbf{contributions} of this work can be summarized as follows: